History of the nude in art: Vanguardism

 Among the members of Die Brücke, Ernst Ludwig Kirchner stood out: a great draughtsman, since his visit to an exhibition of Dürer's woodcuts in 1898 he began to make woodcuts, material in which he also made carvings of African influence, with an irregular, unpolished finish, highlighting the sexual components (Ballerina, 1911).
-As a painter, he used primary colors, like the fauvists, with a certain influence of Matisse, but with broken, violent lines—unlike Matisse's rounded ones—in closed, acute angles, with stylized figures, with an elongation of gothic influence.
+As a painter, he used primary colors, like the Fauvists, with a certain influence of Matisse, but with broken, violent lines—unlike Matisse's rounded ones—in closed, acute angles, with stylized figures, with an elongation of Gothic influence.
 Among his works it is worth mentioning: Couple on the Sofa (1908), Young Woman under a Japanese Umbrella (1909), Marzella (1909–1910), Bathers in the room (1909–1920), Bathers in Moritzburg (1909–1926), Reclining Nude in Front of a Mirror (1910), Nudes in the Sun (1910–1920), Nudes in the Country (1910–1920), Two Nudes with Bathtube and Oven (1911), Nude with a Black Hat (1911–1912), The Judgment of Paris (1912), Three Bathers (1913), etc.

-Other members of Die Brücke were: Erich Heckel, who between 1906 and 1907 made a series of paintings of Vangoghian composition, short brushstrokes and intense colors—predominantly yellow—with dense paste.
+Other members of Die Brücke were: Erich Heckel, who, between 1906 and 1907, made a series of paintings with a Van Goghian composition, short brushstrokes, and intense colors—predominantly yellow—with dense paste.
 Later he evolved to more expressionist themes, such as sex, loneliness and isolation: Bathers in the Reeds (1909), Female Nudes by the Pond (1910), Seaside Scene (Bathing Women) (1912), The Crystalline Day (1913).
 Karl Schmidt-Rottluff practiced macropointillism in his beginnings, to move on to an expressionism of schematic figures and sharp faces, with loose brushstrokes and intense colors: Woman in Tub (1912), After Swimming (1912), Four Bathers on the Beach (1913).
 Max Pechstein made a trip to Oceania in 1914, receiving as many other artists of the time the influence of primitive and exotic art: Woman and Indian on a carpet (1909), Outdoors (Bathers in Moritzburg) (1910), Three nudes in a landscape (1911), Sunrise (1911), The Dance, dancers and bathers in the forest pond (1912), Triptych of Palau (1917).
 Otto Mueller made works on landscapes and nudes with schematic and angular forms where the influence of Cézanne and Picasso can be perceived.
 His nudes are usually set in natural landscapes, showing the influence of Gauguin's exotic nature.
-His slender and slender figures are inspired by Cranach, of whose Venus he had a reproduction in his studio.
+His slender figures are inspired by Cranach, of whose Venus he had a reproduction in his studio.
 They are nudes of great simplicity and naturalness, without traits of provocation or sensuality, expressing an ideal perfection, the nostalgia of a lost paradise, in which the human being lived in communion with nature: Three nudes in the forest (1911), Girls sitting by the water (1913), Bathing Girls in the Forest Pond (1915), Young woman in the rose bushes (1918), Two girls sitting in the dunes (1922), Two girls in the grass (1926).